 by The Neat Team

 From white goods to furniture, getting rid of old junk is always a problem when tenants move out.
-One of the most common issues that renters continually find themselves asking is “How can I get rid of an old mattress”?
+As professional bond cleaners, one of the most common issues that we find renters continually asking themselves is “How can I get rid of an old mattress”?
 While upgrading to a new mattress means disposing of an old one, setting it alight or abandoning it on the M5 isn’t an option.
 There are a surprising number of ways to deal with a pre-loved mattress, so here are our best tips for getting rid of that old coil spring.

 Where do I dispose of an old mattress?